brokenblade84/RJAR.Exceptions/README.md

 ### Functional Exception

-Functional exceptions are used to thrown business validation errors.
+Functional exceptions are used to throw business validation errors.
 This exceptions will return the real exception message configured in the response.

 To throw a functional exception just throw the exception directly in your code after your validations.
 No try/catch block is required.